nljubesi/nljubesi.github.io/README.md

 [LiLaH: The linguistic landscape of hate speech on social media](http://imsypp.ijs.si) (Flemish-Slovene bilateral, 2019-2023)

 ## News
+- The [FRENK hate speech dataset in Croatian, English, Slovenian published](http://hdl.handle.net/11356/1433) and transformer models finetuned on the data ([available under the CLASSLA organization's HuggingFace repo](https://huggingface.co/classla))
+- I am co-organizing the [WNUT MultiLexNorm shared task on lexical normalization](http://noisy-text.github.io/2021/multi-lexnorm.html)
-- A BERTić model fine-tuned on the NER task has been added to [HuggingFace](https://huggingface.co/classla/bcms-bertic-ner)
+- The BERTić model fine-tuned on the NER task has been added to [HuggingFace](https://huggingface.co/classla/bcms-bertic-ner)
 - The SotA transformer model for Bosnian, Croatian, Montenegrin and Serbian - BERTić - has been released via [HuggingFace](https://huggingface.co/classla/bcms-bertic)
 - I am co-organizing the [VarDial2021 evaluation campaign](https://sites.google.com/view/vardial2021/evaluation-campaign) with the task of Social Media Geolocation, which includes geo-locating tweets written in Croatian, Bosnian, Montenegrin or Serbian
 - The SotA NLP technologies for South Slavic languages are available now as a [Python package](https://pypi.org/project/classla/)